AhatSaraiah/RoboFriends/README.md

 # RoboFriends

-This is a simple React app that displays a directory of robots.
+This is a simple React app that displays a robots.
 The app allows users to view a randomly generated set of robot cards and search for robots by name using a search box.

 ### Features
 View a randomly generated set of robot cards